 This is an issue that is evident with free apps, as mentioned in passing earlier.
-Due to the fact that there are numerous apps on the market, users are more likely to switch from one app to another due to a myriad of reason.
-These can range from a glitch in the system, a dissatisfactory aspect to the service, or a simple whim of taste.
+Because there are numerous apps on the market, users are more likely to switch from one app to another due to a myriad of reasons.
+These can range from a glitch in the system, a dissatisfactory aspect of the service, or a simple whim of taste.

 Con 3.
 No Guaranteed Revenue

-These strategies can range between in-app purchases to having ads in place on the app.
+These strategies can range from in-app purchases to having ads in place on the app.